-Simple correlation coefficient, Intra class correlation, Multiple and Partial Correlation.
-Linear and Multiple Regression, and their application.
+Simple correlation coefficient, Multiple and Partial Correlation.
+Linear and Multiple Regression, and their application, Intra class correlation, Correlation ratio.

 Testing of hypothesis, Level of significance, degrees of freedom, Central and Non-central chisquare, t and F- distributions, their properties and related tests.
 Sampling distributions of mean and variance of a sample from a normal population, sampling distribution of simple correlation coefficient in null case.